 By George Mills

-This is the first edition of the Poet’s Corner, a new Martha’s Vineyard Times feature.
-Dan Waters, former poet laureate of West Tisbury, will welcome contributions from all comers and select poems to be published here.
-To start, here are three from retired anthropology professor-turned-landscaper, the quixotic George Mills.
-Mr. Mills was a much loved figure in the Vineyard poetry community.
-Until his death in 2001, George and his wife Florrie shared a small house in Oak Bluffs, where they hosted frequent gatherings of poets, musicians, activists, and others.
+A retired anthropology professor turned landscaper, the quixotic George Mills was a well-loved figure in the Vineyard poetry community.
+Until his death in 2001, George and his wife Florrie shared a small home in Oak Bluffs, where they hosted frequent gatherings of poets, musicians, activists, and other thinkers.